 That comes along with regular ongoing meetings.
 The main goal here is to develop solutions and refine the strategy by discussing results, processes, challenges, obstacles, methods, and other relevant factors.

 Your editorial calendar must be flexible, not useless.
 When another task suddenly demands the responsible for the content, there must be a reschedule to previous content.

 Use the calendar as a thermometer to analyze whether your team is working according to the plan or the other way around.

 In fact, flexibility is essential to a marketing schedule.
 However, when the plan becomes merely a record of activities, it turns out that the editorial calendar is not fulfilling its role.

 To conclude, create channels where your staff can provide feedback about the editorial calendar efficiency.
-By putting it to work in your favor, your strategy tends to be increasingly aligned to the business’ goals.
+By putting it to work in your favor, your strategy tends to be increasingly aligned with the business’ goals.
 So take these insights with you and check out the benefits by yourself!

 Do you want to simplify this process?
 So download our editorial calendar template for free!